cmu-db/noisepage/script/testing/README.md

 - `util`(compatible with python3): all the common utilities for running all kinds of tests
 - `oltpbench`(compatible with python3): entry script to fire an oltp bench test
 - `junit`(compatible with python3): entry script to fire a junit test (and many other supporting configs)
-- `jdbc`(legacy shell script): entry script to fire a jdbc test (and many other supporting configs)

 ## Util
 `util` folder contains a list of common Python scripts
 - `TestServer`: the base class for running all types of tests
 - `TestCase`: the base class for all types of tests
 - `TestJUnit`: the test class for junit tests
+- `constants`: all the constants used in the any file under the `util`

+## OLTP Bench
+`oltpbench` folder contains Python scripts for running an oltp bench test
 - `TestOLTPBench`: the test class for oltp bench tests
-- `constants`: all the constants used in the any file under the `util`

 ## How to run a test
 To run a test of a certain type, just run the `run_<TEST TYPE>.py` script in the respective folder.
 For example, if you want to run a junit test, just simply run `python3 junit/run_junit.py`.